Protesters in Jamaica call for public apology from the monarchy on royal tour

 Calls for the British monarchy to pay reparations for slavery emerged during a visit by the Duke and Duchess of Cambridge.

-A Jamaican human rights advocate has said the Duke and Duchess of Cambridge are directly benefitting from her great, great grandparents’ “blood, tears and sweat” and called for an apology.
+A Jamaican human rights advocate has said the Duke and Duchess of Cambridge are directly benefitting from her ancestors’ “blood, tears and sweat” and called for an apology as the royals were due to arrive on the Caribbean island amid protests.

 The Advocates Network coalition of Jamaican politicians, business leaders, doctors and musicians wrote an open letter detailing 60 reasons why the monarchy should compensate Jamaica, to mark the country’s 60th anniversary of independence.